Jouddeken/react-router-setup/README.md

 yarn add @jouddeken/react-router-zero-config
 ```

+## PeerDependencies

+This package requires the following packages to be available in the dependencies of your project:

+- `prop-types`
+- `react`
+- `react-router-dom`

 ## Usage

-1. Create a JSON config file with the following pattern:
+1. Create a config file, example:

    ```javascript
    import React from 'react'; // used for React.lazy